wavether/wavetherinc/docs/products/amazon-quicksight-connector-confluence/quick-start.md

 ## Frequently Asked Questions (FAQs)

-Remember, ongoing retention management is critical to conform to the array of laws and regulations, how you plan on enforcing is up to your team's operational plan.
-With Amazon QuickSight Connector for Confluence to can decide how much automation or manual process you would like.
-We recommend starting with manual auditing and removal for a period of time as you get familiar with the product.
-This will also make sure you don't accidentally remove something important.

 ### FAQ-1.
 Why I cannot see the embedded visuals?

 There are a few possible reasons: